Frequently asked questions

 Where does LRGR get their Labs?

-LRGR rescues Labradors and Lab/mixes from shelters across, but not limited to, the states of Virginia, North Carolina, South Carolina and West Virginia.
+LRGR rescues Labradors and Lab/mixes from shelters across, but not limited to, the states of Virginia, North Carolina, South Carolina, Georgia and West Virginia.

 How much does it cost to adopt a dog through the rescue?